Variable Transformations in combination with Wavelets and ANOVA for high-dimensional approximation: Conclusion and outlook

 In this paper, we introduced a new method for function approximation from given fixed samples from an arbitrary density.
 This method combines previous work on least-squares approximation on the torus $\T^d$ and the truncation of the ANOVA decomposition with a variable transformation and a kernel density estimation.
 We are able to transfer the error decay rates and the fast algorithms from the torus to the domain $\Omega$.
 The new extension method, which benefits from the Chui-Wang wavelets, even allows the approximation of non-periodic functions.
 As shown in our numerical experiments, this procedure is beneficial in function approximation.
 The code is available in the Julia package ANOVAapprox on GitHub, see \url{https://github.com/NFFT/ANOVAapprox}.
+We assume for our algorithm that the input variables are independent, which is not necessarily the case in applications.
+In future work we want to adapt our algorithm also to the setting of dependent input variables.